Have you been charged with the mission to bring SEL into your classroom? I bet you have!

 The key to making SEAL work is being aware of two things:

 - Be sure you are staying true to the principles of arts integration.
 With SEAL, you are not just adding in an art form as an afterthought or side activity.
-Instead, you are having students create something real for the sake of the art form as a way to learn about or practice a competency.
+Instead, you are having students create something real for the sake of the art form as a way to learn about, practice or develop a competency.
 Students are learning and practicing the art form alongside any other objectives you may have for your SEAL lesson.

 The arts have always been a vehicle for teaching this “hidden” curriculum.
 It is something that is naturally part of art making, performing, responding and connecting.
 Now, with SEAL, we can affectively have students learn about and practice these social-emotional skills that they need so much.